grandhawa/MLDSP/README.md

 1) Change the dataSet at line number 12 in MainScript.m to the training dataSet name.
 2) Run a program (MainScript.m) with common instructions.
 3) Use newSeqClassify.m to predict label of a new sequence (3a OR 3b).
-You need to update the *** with the accession number of a new sequence in question:
+You need to update the *** with the accession number of a "new sequence in question":
 a) Call newSeqClassify from command window (type following command and press enter):
 newSeqClassify('***', mLen, disMat, lg, alabels, clusterNames)
 b) Uncomment call to newSeqClassify.m at line number 132 in MainScript.m before running the MainScript.m.